pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

 ## Conclusion

-To recap, in a few commands, we created a new Pulumi Python project from a ready-to-roll template, deployed an LLM endpoint on Amazon Sagemaker, and tested it with a short Python script to generate a response from our model!
+To recap, in a few commands, we created a new Pulumi Python project from a ready-to-roll template, deployed an LLM endpoint on Amazon SageMaker, and tested it with a short Python script to generate a response from our model!

 AI and ML is rapidly becoming a necessity with every new day.
 It may appear daunting or out of reach at first glance, but with the power of IaC written as Pulumi Python programs, getting started has never been easier.